 Activities in the Kibale National Park Uganda

-Chimpanzee Habituation experience(CHEX); Accompany rangers as they follow chimpanzees during their daily activities like feeding, copulation, hunting, and breast feeding.
-The process helps chimpanzees to get familiar with human presence and its an interesting experience.
-Start very early in the morning before the chimpanzees de-nest and ends at 7pm when the chimpanzees have made their new nests.
+Chimpanzee Habituation experience(CHEX); Accompany rangers as they follow chimpanzees during their daily activities like feeding, copulation, hunting, and breastfeeding.
+The process helps chimpanzees to get familiar with human presence, and it’s an exciting experience.
+The experience starts early in the morning before the chimpanzees de-nest and ends at 7 pm when the chimpanzees have made their new nests.